jwishon/portainer-lhnas-templates/README.md

 * The templates are not supported by LinuxServer.io
 * The templates are being generated so I cannot accept requests to add templates

-Detailed information about installing and using the templates and more can be found [here](https://www.technorabilia.com/portainer-app-templates-for-linuxserver-io-docker-containers).
+Detailed information about installing and using the templates and more can be found from Technorabilia [here](https://www.technorabilia.com/portainer-app-templates-for-linuxserver-io-docker-containers).